rougier/dana/dana/doc/source/concepts.rst

 Concepts
 ===============================================================================

 The computational  paradigm supporting  the DANA framework  is grounded  on the notion of  a unit that is  a set of arbitrary  values that can  vary along time under the influence of other units and learning.
-Each unit can be linked to any other unit (including  itself) using a weighted link and  a group is structured set of homogeneous  units.
+Each unit can be linked to any other unit (including itself) using a weighted link and a group is a structured set of homogeneous units.

 .. list-table::
    :widths: 25 75